 These delicious Apple Cheddar Muffins are so good, and so easy to make.
-It’s a pretty obvious flavour combo, right?
+It's a pretty obvious flavour combo, right?
 Apple and Cheddar, although perfect, are even more delicious when you add some herbs.
 These delectable muffins are a true flavour treat, with apples, aged cheddar, and a hint of rosemary.
-I especially love that these muffins are savory, with the apples to add just a hint of sweet.
+I especially love that these muffins are savoury, with the apples to add just a hint of sweetness.

 Apples are super versatile for sweet or savoury dishes, and they are also a very nutritious fruit.
 The old saying, "an apple a day keeps the doctor away" really does have a lot of truth to it.
 Apples are a great source of antioxidants, flavonoids, and dietary fiber.
 They are just really, really good for us.
 Best of all, how wonderful is it to bite into a sweet, ripe, juicy apple?
 It's the best snack you can eat, and so convenient, too.

 We're into apple season right now in the Okanagan.
 It's harvest time here, so there are a lot of apple varieties.
 Although all of them are wonderful, in our house, our all-time favourite apple variety is hands down, the Ambrosia.
 If you haven't tasted an Ambrosia apple yet, you should!
 Ambrosia means "food of the gods".
 You will know why if you taste one of these delicious apples.
 The Ambrosia originated here in British Columbia in the 1990s from a chance seedling that appeared in an orchard.
 Find out more about Ambrosia apples on the Ambrosia Apple website.